CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 8.md

     >**Note**: You can also save a prompt for quick access in future by clicking on **Save prompt** icon.

     >**Note**: You can also click on **Saved prompts** to see the saved prompts (if you saved earlier for quick access), and can also click on drop-down menu besides it to filter them as per categories.

+## Conclusion

+Microsoft Copilot Lab presents a dynamic and engaging platform for users to enhance their prompt engineering skills and leverage the capabilities of Microsoft Copilot.
+This innovative tool offers a diverse range of prompts across various categories, empowering users to effortlessly navigate and experiment with prompts tailored to their needs.
+The ability to customize prompts, explore responses in real applications, and share insights with the community fosters a collaborative learning environment.
+The integration of Copilot Lab into Microsoft Word, PowerPoint, and Chat further streamlines the workflow, allowing users to seamlessly access prompts directly within their familiar workspace.